fadado/jqt/docs/content/structure.md

 ---
-title: Page structure
+title: Defining the page structure with jqt
+description: Web pages structure is defined by the HTML markup.
+keywords:  jqt, jq, gpp, preprocessing, template engine
 updated: "2016-08-28T10:27:09Z"
 ---
 <%include macros.m>&
 <%include content/LINKS.txt>&

+# Page structure

 ## General operation

-Web pages structure is defined by the HTML markup, and when using _jqt_ is added to the input content and data using a template.
+Web pages structure is defined by the HTML markup, and using _jqt_ it is added to the input content and data using a template.
 _jqt_ transforms templates into [_jq_][JQ] scripts, but before that [GPP][GPP] is used to preprocess them.
 The generated script will be combined